HappyShield/happyshield.github.io/index.md

 ---

-The aim of this project is to develop, disseminate, and mass-manufacture a set of designs for face shields which are safe, cheap, easy to mass-produce quickly using locally available materials and equipment, easy to reuse, and comfortable enough to be worn for extended periods by healthcare workers without inducing pain or discomfort.
-The first phase of this project, the development of a prototype design, has yielded HappyShield, which successfully meets these design goals.
-The features of the HappyShield design are listed below.
+The aim of this project is to develop, disseminate, and mass-manufacture a set of designs for face shields which are **safe**, **cheap**, **easy to mass-produce** quickly using locally available materials and equipment, easy to **reuse**, and **comfortable** enough to be worn for extended periods by healthcare workers without inducing pain or discomfort.
+The first phase of this project, the development of a prototype design, has yielded **HappyShield**, which successfully meets these design goals.
+The features of the HappyShield design are listed below:

 ---